2:1 Fitness Landscape

 Hang tight, we know mentioning Karl Marx can illicit strong reactions, and the following is in no way an endorsement of his worldview.
 While Marx might have reached some crazy conclusions, one thing most people can agree on is that he knew how to deconstruct the way capitalism works.

-The basic theory is the owners of capital (the Bourgeois), are enriched by the workers (the Proletariat) who run their capitalist machine in exchange for wages, which ultimately get fed back into said machine through economic activity.
+The basic theory is the owners of capital (the Bourgeois), are enriched by the workers (the Proletariat) who run their capitalist machine in exchange for wages.
+Importantly, wages ultimately get fed back into the machine through economic activity.
+Part of your 15 dollar an hour Barista job goes to the grocery store/packager/wholesaler/grower when you buy cheaper bulk coffee there.

 Under this lens, tech companies are the latest version of the Bourgeois that are evolutionarily better at sucking wealth out of the economy than their predecessors.
 (Remember, the pizza shop owner is going to raise prices indirectly to cover the marketing costs paid to Groupon/Facebook/Google)